Organization and Summary of Significant Accounting Policies

 |Organization and Summary of Significant Accounting Policies||

 Calyxt, Inc., formerly known as Cellectis Plant Sciences, Inc. (the “Company” or “Calyxt”), was founded in 2010 and incorporated in Delaware.
-We are headquartered in Roseville, Minnesota.
-We are a technology company focused on delivering plant-based solutions that are healthy and sustainable.
-Prior to our initial public offering (IPO) on July 25, 2017, we were a wholly owned subsidiary of Cellectis S.A. (“Cellectis”).
-As of December 31, 2019, Cellectis owned 68.9% of our outstanding common stock.
-Certain prior year amounts have been reclassified to conform to current year presentation.
+We are headquartered in Roseville, Minnesota and are a consumer-centric, food- and agriculture-focused company.
+Prior to our initial public offering (IPO) on July 25, 2017, we were a majority-owned subsidiary of Cellectis S.A. (“Cellectis”).
+As of December 31, 2018, Cellectis owned approximately 69.5% of our outstanding common stock.

 Use of Estimates

 Accounts receivable are unsecured and are recorded at net realizable value.
-We make judgments as to our ability to collect outstanding receivables based upon patterns of collectability, historical experience, and our evaluation of specific accounts and will provide an allowance for credit losses when collection becomes doubtful.
+We make judgments as to our ability to collect outstanding receivables based upon patterns of collectability, historical experience, and management’s evaluation of specific accounts and will provide an allowance for credit losses when collection becomes doubtful.
 We perform credit evaluations of our customers’ financial condition on an as-needed basis.
-Payment is generally due fifteen or thirty days from the invoice date depending upon the product, and accounts past 30 days are individually analyzed for collectability.
-When all collection efforts have been exhausted, the account is written off.
+Payment is generally due 30 days from the invoice date, and accounts past 30 days are individually analyzed for collectability.
+When all collection efforts have been exhausted, the account is written off against the related allowance.

 Fair Value of Financial Instruments